-Like most rodents, deer mice are nocturnal.
-These mice spend their days in cup-shaped nests made of stems, leaves, and fibrous materials.
+Deer mice are nocturnal and spend their days in cup-shaped nests made of stems, leaves, and fibrous materials.
 Nests are lined with feathers or shredded cloth and can be found in tree hollows, fence posts, abandoned squirrel and bird nests, and the underside of logs and rocks.
 In homes, deer mice construct nests in low activity areas such as basements, attics, garages, and crawl spaces.
 Deer mice do not hibernate and may invade homes during winter months seeking shelter in storage boxes, wall voids, and upholstered furniture.

-For the most part, deer mice nest in outdoor areas that are quiet, dark, and undisturbed.
+Throughout most of the year, deer mice nest in outdoor areas that are quiet, dark, and undisturbed.
 When the weather gets colder during winter, deer mice tend to invade homes, garages, sheds, and sometimes even vehicles.
 When they get indoors, they are often found in basements or attics.
 The biggest threat of deer mice is that they are able to transmit the dangerous—and potentially fatal—hantavirus.
 This disease is often transmitted through contact with mouse carcasses, or by breathing in air-borne urine droplets from infected deer mice.
 If you have a deer mouse infestation in your El Paso property, always contact a licensed rodent control company.

 Need help with Deer Mice?